 High luminosities due to accretion are observed in X-ray binaries, where stellar mass black holes accrete mass from a companion star and in active galactic nuclei (AGN) where accretion onto a supermassive black hole in the central region is observed to outshine all the billions of stars in the galaxy itself.

-Further constraints on the structure of the central regions of the black hole can be obtained by studying the time lags in the variability between spectral components in the context of reverberation, where the reflection spectrum changes in response to changes in the illuminating radiation.
+Further constraints on the structure of the central regions of the black hole can be obtained by studying the variability of the emission.
+For example, the reflection spectrum changes in response to changes in the illuminating radiation in a process called reverberation.
+The time lags between the continuum and reflected spectral component can give us an upper limit on the distance of their origins.

-Observational results can be understood in the context of theoretical models produced by raytracing from an X-ray source around the central black hole and information may be inferred about the properties of the coronal X-ray source as well.
+All observational results can be understood in the context of theoretical models produced by, for example, raytracing simulations of the X-ray emission around the central black hole or MHD simulations of accretion discs.